Workshop: Fuzz Testing Bare Metal and RTOS Firmware

 In-Person Training | March 18-21

-Tobias Scharnowski is an embedded systems security researcher at CISPA.
+Tobias Scharnowski is a systems security researcher at CISPA.
 He focuses on automated firmware security analysis techniques.
 Besides academia, he is a CTF RE/pwning veteran and repeat Pwn2Own participant.
-At Pwn2Own, he demonstrated RCE on 13 targets in the automotive and industrial automation domains.
+At Pwn2Own, he demonstrated RCE on 10 targets in the automotive and industrial automation domains.
 This included an exploit of the core DNP3 implementation, the protocol that powers the US electric grid.